 General Surgery Residency Program

-The graduate program in General Surgery is a five-year residency with four categorical positions in each year.
-The Department of Surgery's educational mission is to evaluate young surgeons for leadership positions in community practice as well as academic medicine.
+The graduate program in General Surgery is a five-year residency with six categorical positions in each year.
+The Department of Surgery's educational mission is to foster young surgeons into leadership positions in community practice as well as academic medicine.
 Departmental goals are:

-To these ends, the program provides a didactic program of lectures and conferences based upon a recurring two-year curriculum in the basic and clinical aspects of general surgery, the surgical specialties, the ACGME competencies, and those aspects of other areas of medicine essential to the care of the surgical patient.
-Extensive resident participation along with that of the faculty in preparing these conferences is encouraged and expected.
+To accomplish this, the program provides a didactic program of lectures and conferences based on the SCORE curriculum in the basic and clinical aspects of general surgery, the surgical specialties, and those aspects of other areas of medicine essential to the care of the surgical patient, in addition to a busy clinical experience.

 Conferences and Lectures

-The didactic program includes a self directed learning program in the basic sciences which includes a textbook review and on line assessments; a weekly case presentation and Socratic discussion in in Professorial Rounds; weekly Morbidity and Mortality Conference; monthly Journal Club to discuss the current surgical literature; monthly Practice and Professionalism Conference where guest lecturers are invited to discuss topics relating to practice development and professionalism in a seminar format; and weekly Grand Rounds in which faculty or visiting professors present updates of various topics of interest germane to the practice of surgery.
-Each rotation also has specialty specific conferences - the residents on that service are expected to attend and to participate.
+The didactic program is a self-directed learning program in the basic sciences which includes a textbook review and online assessments; a weekly case presentation and Socratic discussion in Didactic Conference; weekly Morbidity and Mortality Conference; monthly Journal Club to discuss the current surgical literature; Resident Leadership Series is held quarterly and guest lecturers are invited to discuss topics relating to practice development and professionalism in a seminar format; and weekly Grand Rounds in which faculty or visiting professors present updates of various topics of interest germane to the practice of surgery.
+Each rotation also has specialty specific conferences - in which residents on that service are expected to attend and to participate.

 Specialty Conferences

-Additionally, there are vascular surgery, cardiothoracic surgery, oncologic surgery, and breast conferences on a weekly basis, and the trauma service has a daily case review discussion among faculty attendings and resident staff.
-The Graduate School of Medicine sponsors the Foundational Curriculum which is required of all new residents.
+There are vascular surgery, cardiothoracic surgery, oncologic surgery, breast conferences and Trauma PI on a weekly basis, in addition the trauma service has a daily case review discussion among faculty attendings and resident staff.
+The University of Tennessee Graduate School of Medicine sponsors the Foundational Curriculum which is required of all new residents.
 The conference focuses on each of the six ACGME competencies.

 The importance given to the didactic program by the faculty is evidenced by the fact that residents are excused from all activities except absolute emergencies to attend conferences.